ubiquity/business-development/research/opire-partnership-analysis.md

 >
 > Would you be open to a quick 30-minute intro call to explore if there's a fit?
 I'm thinking we could start with a small pilot (e.g., cross-promoting a few bounties) and see where it goes.
 >
-> Please let me know your availability next week!
+> I would greatly appreciate it if you could share your availability for next week.
 >
 > Best,
 > [Your Name]